 Withdrawals During Military Service.
-If you are on a leave of absence because of military service for at least 30 days, you have the right to withdraw your pre-tax contributions (including catch-up contributions) including investment gains and losses.
+If you are on a leave of absence because of military service for at least 30 days, you have the right to withdraw your pre-tax contributions and/or Roth contributions (including pre-tax and/or Roth catch-up contributions) including investment gains and losses.
 If you take this withdrawal, you may not make any contributions to the 401(k) Plan for 6 months following the withdrawal.

 Hardship Withdrawals.
-If you have a financial hardship that meets both IRS and 401(k) Plan requirements, you may withdraw your pre-tax contributions and catch-up contributions as hardship withdrawals.
+If you have a financial hardship that meets both IRS and 401(k) Plan requirements, you may withdraw your pre-tax contributions, Roth contributions, and pre-tax or Roth catch-up contributions as hardship withdrawals.